Pierre Parisot

-Pierre Parisot (1697–1769) was a French missionary, Capuchin monk, and priest.
-He took several names, including Père Norbert, Curé Parisot, Norbert de Bar-le-Duc, Norbert de Lorraine, or Abbé Platel.
+Pierre Parisot (1697–1769) was a French priest of the Order of Friars Minor Capuchins and a missionary.
+He was called also Père Norbert, Curé Parisot, Norbert de Bar-le-Duc, Norbert de Lorraine, or Abbé Platel.

 He opposed Jesuits and wrote against them in his Memoirs of the East Indian Missions in 1744, exposing the methods by which they were obtaining conversions.

 Early life

 He was born in Bar-le-Duc in 1697.

 Career

 He went by several names, including Père Norbert, Curé Parisot, Norbert de Bar-le-Duc, Norbert de Lorraine, or Abbé Platel.
 He opposed Jesuits and wrote against them in his Memoirs of the East Indian Missions in 1744, exposing the methods by which they obtained conversions.
 He entered the holy orders and was dispatched on a mission to India as a Capuchin Friar.
-He became a Capuchin monk in 1716 and a Priest in 1729.
+He became a Capuchin friar in 1716 was ordained to priesthood in 1729.
 In December 1736, he was appointed as the Procurator of the French mission and was sent to Malabar and later to Pondicherry.
 He stayed in India for four years, including three years in Pondicherry where he came in contact with Jesuits that led to a conflict.